renpy/renpy/sphinx/source/menus.rst

 ends with a colon, and must be followed by a block of Ren'Py statements.

-When the choice is selected, the block of code is run.
-If execution reaches the end of this block of code, it continues with the statement after the end of the menu statement.
+When the choice is selected, the block of statements is run.
+If execution reaches the end of the block, it continues with the statement after the end of the menu statement.

 An if-clause consists of the keyword ``if``, followed by a python